pavane90/study/Azure/readme.md

 You must log events for the application when it is deployed locally and on Azure.
 You must not deploy additional services.

 event log & trace

+You are designing an ASP.NET Core MVC application that handles multiple customers.
+A user may log on to the site to perform activities such as checking balances, performing transactions, and other activities that must be done securely.
+The application must store secure information that is specific to an individual user.
+The data must be automatically and securely purged when the user logs off.
+You need to save transient information in a secure data store.
+Which data store should you use?

+ASP.NET session state